robm26/tester/jobs/README.md

 3. Navigate to the webapp at [http://localhost:3000](http://localhost:3000) and refresh the page.
 You should see two new folders on the left side of the page.
 These represent experiment folders.

-4. Click to each experiment folder to review the charts generated.

-5. You may repeat the read or write experiments, each run will create a new folder in the web app.
+4. You may repeat the read or write experiments, each run will create a new folder in the web app.

-6. Run the full set of demo jobs:
+5. Now, run the full set of demo jobs:

 ```
 cd jobs